Charlotte-z/Charlotte-z/README.md

 ## Hi, I'm Antique 👋
-Full-Stack Engineer • Systems Design • DevOps • Infra • Reverse Engineering • Automation
+Full-Stack Engineer • Systems Design • DevOps • Infra • Frontend Architecture • Reverse Engineering

 ---

 ## About Me
-I work across the full stack, from backend systems and infrastructure to frontend user experiences.
+I work across the entire stack, from backend systems and infrastructure to frontend architecture and user-facing product experiences.
 My focus is on building **robust, scalable, and maintainable systems** with clean architecture and strong automation.

-I enjoy breaking down complex problems, designing predictable systems, and creating tools that make engineering faster and more reliable.
+I care deeply about **clarity in design**, **predictable systems**, and engineering workflows that let teams move fast without breaking things.

 ---